sg777/ntru-crypto/PATENTS.md

 ====================
 Businesses and enterprises that wish to incorporate NTRU cryptography into proprietary appliances or other commercial software products for re-distribution must have a commercial license.
 Commercial licenses are available using flexible licensing terms on a one time per product fee or running royalty.
 For details please refer to COMMERCIAL LICENSE.doc included in this distribution.

-NTRU Patents Covered under license
+NTRUMLS and PASS Patents Covered under license
 ===================================
 **Invention	U.S. Patent No.	U.S. Issue Date	U.S. Application No.
 U.S. Filing Date	Countries**